deadratfink/jy-transform/README.md

 #### Example: Force Overwriting

-**IMPORTANT NOTE:** any subsequent execution using the same target/file name, will overwrite the original source or target created beforehand!
+**IMPORTANT NOTE:** when using this feature then any subsequent execution which uses the same target/file name, will overwrite the original source or target created beforehand!

-By default this feature is not enbled to prevent you from accidentially overwriting your input source or already generated targets.
+By default this feature is not enabled to prevent you from accidentally overwriting your input source or already generated targets.

 But let's say we want to overwrite the original source now because you want